 National Library of Scotland at Kelvin Hall events are free and take place at Kelvin Hall in Glasgow, unless we state otherwise.

-List updated: 16 February.
+List updated: 15 October.

 Getting started with the Moving Image Archive

 Free.
-Book 'Getting started' workshop with the Moving Image Archive' on Eventbrite or phone 0845 366 4629.
+Book 'Getting started with the Moving Image Archive' on Eventbrite or phone 0845 366 4629.